dronefly-garden/dronefly/README.md

 > **White-barred x White-wedged Piculet** \
 > · 07:10, 15 Sep: 1 at Ipeúna--Mata do vira-folha

-*Tip: See https://github.com/synrg/dronefly/issues/2#issuecomment-526963273 for advice on scheduled execution of an **ebird** subcommand, such as to alert channel users to new observations of hybrids found in the region.*
+*Tip: For scheduling execution of the hybrids command, use a scheduled command execution cog.
+We recommend `fifo` by Bobloy from the https://github.com/bobloy/Fox-V3 repository.*

 ## TODO